-from the beginning to the end of the study corridor and vehicle hours of delay experienced on study corridor, which both focus on operations for vehicles on SR-91.
 A third metric includes vehicles served by the system in the study corridor and takes into consideration vehicles on ramps and freeways that feed into or are fed by SR-91 in the study area.
-In addition to the existing year 2019 analysis, two future years of 2030 and 2045 were analyzed and include capacity enhancing projects that are scheduled to be completed by the respective year.
-The operations analysis quantified travel time savings for WB morning and EB afternoon conditions for the following major capacity enhancing projects:
+In addition to the existing year 2022 analysis, two future years of 2030 and 2045 were analyzed and include the SR-91 projects that are scheduled to be completed by the respective year.
+The operations analysis quantified travel time savings for WB morning and EB afternoon conditions for the following major improvements projects: